mendelt/tide-fluent-routes/README.md

 This eliminates the need to introduce variables for partial pieces of your route tree.

-Including routes defined in other functions also looks very natural, this makes it easy to compose large route trees
+Including routes defined in other functions also looks very natural, this makes it easy to compose large route trees from smaller trees defined elsewhere;
 ```rust

 fn v1_routes(routes: RouteSegment<()>) -> RouteSegment<()> {